faevyl/Whyopensource/README.md

 # Whyopensource
-This is for for the following filters, Smoothwall, linewize, but i dont really know what else is so yeahhhh uhhhh idk but it should work as long as your thing meets fallback requirements
+im planning to add support to ipads for chrome so it just pc for now This is for for the following filters, Smoothwall, linewize, but i dont really know what else is so yeahhhh uhhhh idk but it should work as long as your thing meets fallback requirements
 Fallback requirements are cloudflare agents are NOT blocked and your filters/filter cannot really detect traffic direction which is pretty much every filter EXPECT linewize alr?
 I will probably update this most of the time.
 Static files like neocitites were designed for this.
 There is no server setup.
 If you want the worker js for cloudflare you have to ask.